nepo-dev/nepo.dev/posts/reverse-engineer-android-app-api.md

 ![a screenshot shows chrome browser warning the user its connection is not private]($BASE_URL$/imgs/reveng/mitm_no_cert00.png){ height=400px }

-This happens because mitmproxy signs HTTPS traffic with its own certificate.
-Since the emulator doesn't trust that certificate, it won't even accept that response!
+This happens because mitmproxy signs HTTPS traffic with its own certificate. (note: i need to double check this //TODO ) Since the emulator doesn't trust that certificate (yet), it won't even accept that response!
 If you go to the terminal where you launched mitmproxy, you should see something like this.
 Notice all the traffic is HTTP, there are no HTTPS messages.